alexanderfilip1/meteo-vuejs/README.md

 # meteo-vuejs
-Aplicatie Vue.JS pentru a determina vremea meteo
+Vue.JS application to determine the weather
 A simple guide how to start application: <br>
 <strong>npm i <br>
 vite preview </strong>